abe-/landscape-prediction/Readme.md

 <img src="https://github.com/abe-/landscape-prediction/raw/master/gifs/gen0.gif" width="768">

-To export either the visualisations of this tool or the tiles themselves as a gif we have the nice convert tool provided by imagemagick:
+To export either the visualisations produced by this tool or the tiles themselves as a gif animation we have the convert tool provided by imagemagick:
 ```
 convert g???.png  -set delay 25  cn-orig-pred.gif
 ```
 ## Fifth step: produce a longer extrapolation of the prediction

 A final script will allow us to produce with the extrap_finetuned model a longar extrapolation: